-WHEREAS, the issue was heard by the City Council on MAR 2 6 2007; and WHEREAS, the City Council considered the issues discussed in Mitigated Negative Declaration No. 103439; NOW, THEREFORE,
+WHEREAS, on September 16, 2008, the Council of the City of San Diego considered the issues discussed in Mitigated Negative Declaration Project No. 149112, NOW, THEREFORE,

-BE IT RESOLVED, by the Council of the City of San Diego, that it is certified that Mitigated Negative Declaration No. 103439, on file in the office of the City Clerk, has been completed in compliance with the California Environmental Quality Act of 1970 (California Public Resources Code section 21000 et seq.), as amended, and the State guidelines thereto (California Code of Regulations section 15000 et seq.), that the declaration reflects the independent judgment of the City of San Diego as Lead Agency and that the information contained in the report, together with any comments received during the public review process, has been reviewed and considered by this Council in connection with the approval of a Community Plan Amendment, Local Coastal Program Amendment, Barrio Logan Planned District Ordinance Amendment, a rezone, sewer abandonment, and site development permit/planned development permit/coastal development permit for the Los Vientos Affordable Housing Project.
+BE IT RESOLVED, by the City Council of the City of San Diego, that it is hereby certified that Mitigated Negative Declaration Project No. 149112 has been completed in compliance with the California Environmental Quality Act of 1970 (California Public Resources Code Section 21000 et seq.) as amended, and the State guidelines thereto (California Administration Code Section 15000 et seq.), that the report reflects the independent judgment of the City of San Diego as Lead Agency and that the information contained in said report, together with any comments received during the public review process, has been reviewed and considered by the City Council.